alanlujan91/SequentialEGM/Paper/3HigherDims.md

-(The EGM$^n$ in Higher Dimensions)=
+(higherdims)=
 # The EGM$^n$ in Higher Dimensions

-The problem in Section~\ref{sec:method} demonstrates the simplicity of solving problems sequentially.
+The problem in [Section %s](#method) demonstrates the simplicity of solving problems sequentially.
 However, as constructed, the problem has only one state variable and one post-decision state variable per stage.
 Can EGM$^n$ be used to solve higher dimensional problems?
 In short, yes, but it requires additional thought on interpolation.

 (A more complex problem)=
 ## A more complex problem